Trump on NK: 'Era of strategic patience is over'

 "We were in complete agreement as to the measures to be taken on the situation with North Korea," Abe said, noting that he agrees "all options" should remain on the table.

-Abe said now is a time for a strengthening of sanctions against Pyongyang.
+The Japanese Prime Minister also said now is a time for a strengthening of sanctions against Pyongyang.

 "For more than 20 some years, the international community attempted dialogue with North Korea," Abe said.
 "Now is the time not for dialogue but for applying a maximum level of pressure on North Korea."